SPEAK WITH AN EXPERT

 • Heat and ice therapy

-• Stretching and low impact activities such as walking
+• Stretching and low-impact activities such as walking

 A spine specialist can also provide cortisone injections to alleviate the pain and inflammation as you work through at-home treatments.